When any of the authentication providers (see Authentication Providers)

 user to have the ROLE_ADMIN role, it grants access to users who in fact

 have the ROLE_ADMIN role, but also to users having the ROLE_SUPER_ADMIN

-useSymfony\Component\ExpressionLanguage\Expression;useSymfony\Component\Security\Core\Authorization\Voter\ExpressionVoter;// Symfony\Component\Security\Core\Authorization\ExpressionLanguage;$expressionLanguage=...;// instance of Symfony\Component\Security\Core\Authentication\AuthenticationTrustResolverInterface$trustResolver=...;// Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface$authorizationChecker=...;$expressionVoter=newExpressionVoter($expressionLanguage,$trustResolver,$authorizationChecker);// instance of Symfony\Component\Security\Core\Authentication\Token\TokenInterface$token=...;// any object$object=...;$expression=newExpression('"ROLE_ADMIN" in roles or (not is_anonymous() and user.isSuperAdmin())')$vote=$expressionVoter->vote($token,$object,[$expression]);
+useSymfony\Component\ExpressionLanguage\Expression;useSymfony\Component\Security\Core\Authorization\Voter\ExpressionVoter;// Symfony\Component\Security\Core\Authorization\ExpressionLanguage;$expressionLanguage=...;// instance of Symfony\Component\Security\Core\Authentication\AuthenticationTrustResolverInterface$trustResolver=...;// Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface$authorizationChecker=...;$expressionVoter=newExpressionVoter($expressionLanguage,$trustResolver,$authorizationChecker);// instance of Symfony\Component\Security\Core\Authentication\Token\TokenInterface$token=...;// any object$object=...;$expression=newExpression('"ROLE_ADMIN" in role_names or (not is_anonymous() and user.isSuperAdmin())')$vote=$expressionVoter->vote($token,$object,[$expression]);

 When you make your own voter, you can use its constructor to inject any

 dependencies it needs to come to a decision.

 Roles are strings that give expression to a certain right the user has (e.g.

 “edit a blog post”, “create an invoice”).
 You can freely choose those